sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

 ## Linking everything together

-Without proper care you will soon end with a mess of user stories, tests, source code, and documentation.
-With the constant growth of your project it will be impossible to tell which parts of the application are responsible for what business use-cases.
+Without proper care, you will soon end with a mess of user stories, tests, source code, and documentation.
+With the constant growth of your project, it will be impossible to tell which parts of the application are responsible for what business use-cases.
 To overcome this problem we have to link everything together: requirements, source code, tests, and docs.
 Our goal is to end up with something like this:

 ![Linking everything together](https://thepracticaldev.s3.amazonaws.com/i/j1pko4hb4s1ua9kmehv9.png)